benemon/watchman/README.md

 * Install either Minishift / Red Hat Container Developer Toolkit / OpenShift Container Platform / OpenShift Origin

-* Use this [brilliant little tool](https://github.com/escline/InstallCert) to extract the self-signed cert for your OpenShift and create a truststore
+* Use this [brilliant little tool](https://github.com/escline/InstallCert) to extract the self-signed cert for your OpenShift environment and create a truststore

 * Create a secret from this truststore in your OpenShift project: `oc create secret generic truststore --from-file=jssecacerts`